Introduction

 Scientific or Theoretical Perspective

 From a linguistic perspective, the use of the future tense in Spanish, including phrases like "they will see," reflects the language's ability to express time and certainty.
-The future tense is often used to discuss events that are expected to happen, predictions, or intentions.
+So the future tense is often used to discuss events that are expected to happen, predictions, or intentions.
 In the case of "ellos verán," it conveys a sense of inevitability or expectation, whether the subject is referring to a literal sight or a metaphorical understanding.

 Common Mistakes or Misunderstandings